You’ve done the same thing every year for Mother’s Day but that was before YOU were a mum as well.

 How to share Mother’s Day with your mum and mother-in-law

-Invite them to brunch or plan a day out at the zoo.
+Invite them to brunch or plan a day out together.
 They would probably love the chance to spend a day with the grandkids.
-Plus, with an extra pair of hands to help with the little ones your day won’t be so stressful.
+Plus, with an extra pair of hands to help with the little ones, your day won’t be so stressful.

-2. Have your partner spent time with his own mum alone
+2. Have your partner spend time with their own mum alone

-Even if you love your mother-in-law to bits, it won’t hurt to let your hubby take the kids to visit her while you stay at home and enjoy a well-earned Mother’s Day rest.
+Even if you love your mother-in-law to bits, it won’t hurt to let your partner take the kids to visit her while you stay at home and enjoy a well-earned Mother’s Day rest.
 She’s a mum too, she’ll understand.
-She might even like some special time with her ‘boy’.
+She might even like some special time with her ‘baby’.

 3. Celebrate your Mother’s Day in the morning, visit your mum in the afternoon

 Have your sleep-in and go out to brunch with your own family.
 Then after lunch make plans to see your own mum and mother-in-law.
 Maybe lunch with your mum, dinner with your mother-in-law.